abhijeetmohanan/containers/rtpengine/Readme.md

 An RTP Proxy.

+## Enable kernel packet forwarding [ Optional ]

-## Load Kernel Module on Server
+### Load Kernel Module on Server

 This step is optional and is primarily done to enable packet forwarding at the kernel level.
+The module has to be complied on the OS and then loaded into the kernel.

-If you do not need this feature, proceed with the following adjustments:
+If you need this feature, proceed with the following adjustments:

-- Remove the `-F` flag from the CLI.
+To Enforce the use of kernel packet forwarding.

-- Set `no-fallback = false` in the `rtpengine.conf` file.
+- Set `no-fallback = true` in the `rtpengine.conf` file.

+After setting this if the kernel module is not loaded the rtpengine will not start.

-## Compile Kernel Module Locally on the Server
+### Compile Kernel Module Locally on the Server

 ```bash
 # For Debian-based systems